kernkonzept/nvme-driver/doc/nvme_drv_readme.md

-# NVMe driver   {#l4re_servers_nvme_driver}
+# NVMe server   {#l4re_servers_nvme_driver}

-The NVMe driver is a driver for PCI Express NVMe controllers.
+The NVMe server is a driver for PCI Express NVMe controllers.

-The NVMe driver is capable of exposing entire disks (i.e. NVMe namespaces) (by serial number and namespace identifier) or individual partitions (by their partition UUID) of a hard drive to clients via the Virtio block interface.
+The NVMe server is capable of exposing entire disks (i.e. NVMe namespaces) (by serial number and namespace identifier) or individual partitions (by their partition UUID) of a hard drive to clients via the Virtio block interface.

-The driver consists of two parts.
+The server consists of two parts.
 The first one is the hardware driver itself that takes care of the communication with the underlying hardware and interrupt handling.
 The second part implements a virtual block device and is responsible to communicate with clients.
 The virtual block device translates commands it receives into NVMe requests and issues them to the hardware driver.

-The NVMe driver allows both statically and dynamically configured clients.
+The NVMe server allows both statically and dynamically configured clients.
 A static configuration is given priority over dynamically connecting clients and configured while the service starts.
-Dynamic clients can connect and disconnect during runtime of the NVMe driver.
+Dynamic clients can connect and disconnect during runtime of the NVMe server.

 ## Building and Configuration

-The NVMe driver can be built using the L4Re build system.
+The NVMe server can be built using the L4Re build system.
 Just place this project into your `pkg` directory.
 The resulting binary is called `nvme-drv`

 ## Starting the service

-The NVMe driver can be started with Lua like this:
+The NVMe server can be started with Lua like this:

     local nvme_bus = L4.default_loader:new_channel();
     L4.default_loader:start({